If you recently made a last will and testament, or are in the process of writing one, you might be wondering: What is Probate and why is it important?

 To understand probate, it is important to know how your estate plan is handled after your death.
 Your estate refers to your total assets, minus any liabilities.

 In your last will, you would have designated an executor—an individual or an institution responsible for sorting your finances after your pass away.
 They are also responsible for overseeing the distribution of assets.
-The executor will take stock of your assets, pay off any liabilities, and then distribute the remainder among your heirs according to the instructions in your last will.
+The person named as executor will take stock of your assets, pay off any liabilities, and then distribute the remainder among your heirs according to the instructions in your last will.

 While this appears to be reasonably simple (and it is most of the time), difficulties can arise.
 Assume your executor goes to your bank, shows them your will and a copy of your death certificate, and asks for access to funds in your account.
 The bank employee cooperates after the person is identified and everything is in order.

 Now imagine that a week later, another person enters into the bank or financial institution, displays a separate will prepared after the original will, in which this individual is named the executor, and wants access to the contents of your bank account.

 How does the bank or financial institution know that the first paper was not the last will and testament?
 How can it be certain that there isn't another will?

 The bank or any other financial institution has neither the expertise nor the resources to authenticate a will.
 This is where the process of probate comes in.